 Click Chart To Expand

 You can click any model name in the tables below to find historical monthly and yearly U.S. auto sales data.
 You can also select a make and model at GCBC’s Sales Stats page.
 These tables are sortable, so you can rank small SUVs and crossovers any which way you like.
+Mobile users can now thumb across tables for full-width access.
 Suggestions on how GCBC should break down segments can be passed on through the Contact page.

 Source: Automakers & ANDC * vehicle also displayed in another GCBC segment breakdown